leixiaofeng-astar/eye_rasabot/data/nlu.md

 ## intent: cataract-intraoperative-cornearefractive_146
 - What are the differences between monofocal and multifocal lenses?
+- What is the difference between multi and monofocal
+- Multifocal versus monofocal
 - What implants is better for surgery for Cataract?
 - How should patients choose their monofocal or multifocal implants for Cataract surgery?
 - What kind of implants should I select when I get surgery for Cataracts?